 - What skills and connections do I have to help make this transition successful?
 And how does that affect my timeline?

-- The thing I aspire to do the most is spending as much time as I can helping people, writing, and going for walks.
+- The thing I aspire to do the most is spending as much time as possible helping people, writing, and going for walks.

 - I like living without debts and not worrying about money.

 For some, this view may be too simple and lack ambition.
 For others, it feels too grand.
-If you define success by owning a lot, having fancy titles, and retiring early, this might not be the article for you.
-But, if you’re trying to build ease and joy into your career and wondering what to consider, read on my friend.
+If you define success as owning a lot, having fancy titles, and retiring early, this might not be the article for you.
+But if you’re trying to build ease and joy into your career and wondering what to consider, read on, my friend.

 Everyone changing careers in their 30s, 40s, or 50s should look at their finances